thomasperi/sandbox-clone/README.md

 ```

 It doesn't know about renaming.
 The old name will be in `deleted` and the new name will be in `created`.

+## Notes about the sandboxed `fs` methods:

+- Methods that expect file descriptors instead of paths can't be sandboxed.

+- Methods that only read from the filesystem but don't write aren't sandboxed.

+  - Exception: The `access` methods don't write to the filesystem, but are sandboxed anyway, because the way they work is by either issuing an error or not.
+Therefore the sandboxed versions are aware of the `mode` argument and only reject on `fs.constants.W_OK`.

+- The sandboxed `open` methods are unaware of the integer values for the `flags` parameter.
+They *are* aware of the string values (`'a'`, `'a+'`, `'as'`, etc.) however, and reject the ones that allow writing.

+- The real `chown` and `lchown` methods require elevated privileges, so the sandboxed versions are untested.

+- The real `lchmod` methods are only implemented on MacOS, so the sandboxed versions are untested.